brianhigh/computing_bootcamp/tools/Common_Programs.md

     - Otherwise it can be enabled for a document in the options

 ## 7-zip

-- encryption
+- You can right-click any file and get a 7-zip option
+- When you "add a file to archive" it gives several settings, including password protection (encryption)

 ## Cloud storage

 - Dropbox
     - Folder is in user profile by default, DEOHS profiles have a 1 GB quota
     - Can move folder in options, best place is in User Local directory

-- Google Drive
+- OneDrive & Google Drive
-- OneDrive
-    - HIPAA Compliant

-** Both have UW Branded options
+    - Both have UW Branded options
-** More complient with sesitive data
+    - More complient with sesitive data